chebbi603/FlutterUIParser/docs/flutter-flutter_project_status.md

 - Build: `flutter analyze` reports no issues.
 - Tests: All current test suites pass.
 - Runtime: Designed to run with `flutter run` (iOS simulator available).
 No contract validation module is active in runtime.
-Canonical contract retrieval first calls `/contracts/canonical` (public), falls back to `/contracts/public/canonical` on `401`/`404`, and ultimately loads `assets/canonical_contract.json` when backend is unreachable.
+Canonical contract retrieval first calls `/contracts/canonical` (public), falls back to `/contracts/public/canonical` on `401`/`404`.
+There is no local asset fallback; ensure backend availability or mock HTTP in tests.
 - Coverage: `coverage/lcov.info` exists but may reference now-removed files; regenerate coverage to reflect the latest state.
 - Documentation: Extensive docs exist; some legacy mentions of the removed validation module remain and are noted below.